Return to Frequently Asked Questions

 - Don’t try to enroll in a course that is less than 14 days away.

-- If it is less than 14 days out, you must call (702) 837-7433 and asked to be placed on a ‘Space Available’ list.
+- If it is less than 14 days out, you must call (702) 837-7433 to see if there are any openings available.
 An additional fee will apply if you are enrolled less than 14 days out from the course start date.

 - Don’t try to enroll in an advanced-level course if you have not met the prerequisite(s).